HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 * Raspberry Pi 4 Model B (8GB)
 * 64 GB of free space (note: you must be using an SSD drive)
-* Only Ubuntu Server LTS 20.04 is supported and tested as of Hyperview 3.4
+* Only Ubuntu Server LTS 20.04 and 22.04 are supported

 * You must also have the following software installed: